Ediblelnk/Kutztown-CSC/csc310-programming-languages/Midterm.md

 ## Chapter 2

-1. Chomsky;s Hierarchy of Languages
+1. Chomskey's Hierarchy of Languages
 1. Difference between Regular Language and Context-free Language
 1. How to recognize and determine Regular expression for a language
     1. Regex generates this Languages